I will admit something that has always been hard for me ever since I went to college:

 The morning routine, believe it or not, starts a night.

-Cashing out at night for 5 minutes is the difference between a super effective routine and an inconsistent morning routine.
+Cashing out at night for 5 minutes is the difference between a super-effective morning routine and an inconsistent morning routine.

 Merely writing the biggest tasks or goals down for the next day is already setting up the next day for success.
 Throw in prepping food and clothes, and now the morning just got calmer.